-The current version of iOS 10 is a bug fix update that includes two dozen important security updates for the iPhone 6 and iPhone 6 Plus.
+The latest version of iOS 10 is a bug fix update that includes two dozen important security updates for the iPhone 6 and iPhone 6 Plus.
 It could have a positive impact on your iPhone 6 but it could also cause an assortment of problems.

 The iPhone 6 iOS 10.3.3 update went through an extensive beta but problems like severe battery drain, broken Wi-Fi, and busted Bluetooth have slipped through the cracks into the final release.

-Opinions about the iPhone 6 iOS 10.3.3 update are mixed and that’s exactly why we’re taking an in-depth look at its overall performance, its problems, and its usefulness as we push into the summer months.
+Opinions about the iPhone 6 iOS 10.3.3 update are mixed and that’s precisely why we’re taking an in-depth look at its overall performance, its problems, and its usefulness as we push into the summer months.